 At the time, we were living in base housing at Fort Polk and I felt like we needed some more color.
-Apparently, I thought red was the right way to go….just like every other southern housewife looking for something bold, lol.
+I thought red was the right way to go….just like every other Southern housewife looking for something bold, lol.

-Fast forward to 2020, we’re living in a rental near Fort Bragg and it’s painted weird colors.
+Fast forward to 2020, we’re living in a rental near Fort Bragg and it’s painted random colors.

-The our living room is yellow on top and red on bottom, separated by a chair rail, the kitchen and bathrooms are an avocado-ish green, the bedrooms are a flat white, and the den is baby poop brown.
+The walls in our living room are yellow on top and red on bottom, separated by a white chair rail.
+The kitchen and bathrooms are avocado green, the bedrooms are flat white, and the den is baby-poop-brown.

-Our red cabinet blended right in, which I guess is a good thing.
-But after more than 3 years of these funky colors, I am over it!
-And I am especially tired of the red.
+Our red cabinet blended right in, which was okay.
+But after more than 3 years of these funky colors, I am over it.

 And I love how it turned out!